Injection Molding Chillers Manufacturer | Geson Chiller

 Thus, the heat transfer takes place, the refrigerant evaporates, changing from a low-pressure fluid into a vapor.

-While the Injection Molding Water Temperature of the process coolant decreases.
+While the Blow Molding and Molding Water proper cooling temperature of the process coolant decreases.

 The refrigerant then moves to a compressor, which executes multiple functions.